Isaac's Tea Trail Route

 Click on the map to view a detailed version of the Isaac's Tea Trail route

-Potential trouble spots - Stop Press - Easter 2016
+Potential trouble spots - Stop Press - October 2016

-The splendid board walk in Allendale through Tommy Stout's Wood has been destroyed by a landslip.
+The splendid board walk in Allendale through Tommy Stout's Wood has been destroyed by a landslip after storm Desmond.
 A viable detour is available down the Crockton Burn below Keenley Chapel via Pia Troon, Low Oustey to Thornley Gate to Smelt Mill Bridge.

-(1) Roughside(GR 783 452) is well named, head for the ruined farmstead of this name.
-The foot path over the County boundary into Cumbria has been re-aligned to follow the definitive way almost down to the track in front of Roughside, which keeps to the contour round to the road into Nenthead.
-There is a bench seat and bladed sign on the Right of Way where the path runs above and past Roughside.
-Avoid the temptation to drop straight done towards the ruin.
+(2) Roughside(GR 783 452) is well named, head for the ruined farmstead of this name.
+The foot path over the County boundary into Cumbria has been re-aligned down to the track at the ruined Roughside farm.
+There is a bench seat and bladed sign on the Right of Way where the path runs past above Roughside then dog legs back infront.

 OS maps include inaccuracies:-